 Locations: Tucson (AZ)

-The University of Arizona offers an online Bachelor of Arts in Philosophy with a concentration in ethics.
-Knowledge in ethics is a quality in high demand in a number of fields, including government, law, health care, education, and environmental policy.
-The ethics curriculum is designed to prepare students to meet this demand with instruction in business ethics, medical ethics, scientific ethics, and legal ethics.
+The University of Arizona offers an online Bachelor of Arts in Philosophy with a concentration in Ethics.
+Knowledge in ethics is a quality that applies to many fields, including government, law, health care, education, and environmental policy.
+The ethics curriculum includes instruction in business ethics, medical ethics, scientific ethics, and legal ethics.
 Students also learn about the fundamentals of philosophy, with coursework in metaphysics, the theory of knowledge, and the philosophy of freedom, morality, and consciousness.
 Online courses at the University of Arizona run seven and a half weeks, with six start dates offered each year.
 Course materials are available through the Desire2Learn (D2L) learning management system.
 Students can also use the platform to organize class readings, watch video lectures, and communicate with their professors and classmates through email and chat boards.
 Students can study on a part-time or full-time schedule; most students take four years to complete their degree.
 To apply, students must create an online account and submit an application with their academic transcripts.
 While in the program, students can take advantage of study abroad opportunities and benefit from resources such as tutoring, alumni networking, program coaches, and 24/7 IT support.

 #4 University of Colorado Colorado Springs